phaserjs/phaser/README.md

 * Device.node and Device.nodeWebKit are two new properties (thanks @videlais #1129)
 * P2.PointProxy.mx and my values are get and set in meters with no pixel conversion taking place.
 * P2.InversePointProxy.mx and my values are get and set in meters with no pixel conversion taking place.
+* Pointer.dirty is a new boolean that is set by the InputHandler.
+It tells the Pointer to re-check all interactive objects it may be over on the next update, regardless if it has moved position or not.
+This helps solve issues where you may have a Button that on click generates a pop-up window that now obscures the Button (thanks @jflowers45 #882)

 ### Updates